Mental Health Support New Yorkers Can Access While Staying Home

 If you are a veteran living in New York, or New Jersey, you can get trauma counseling and crisis intervention support.
 Call 311 to get connected to these services; in an emergency, call 911.
 Veterans can also access mental health support by calling the Veterans Crisis Line: 800-273-8255.

-The NYC Department of Veterans’ Services publishes a weekly newsletter featuring the latest news and information regarding COVID-19’s impact on the veteran community.
-Learn more and subscribe by clicking here.
+Up-to-date information on COVID-19’s implications for veterans from Federal, State, and City agencies, compiled by the NYC Department of Veterans’ Services.
+Veterans can also subscribe to a weekly newsletter featuring the latest news and information regarding COVID-19’s impact on the veteran community by clicking here.

 In order to successfully fight COVID-19, our first responders, health care providers, transit workers, and other key personnel must be able to come to work.
 Children of these front-line workers can be safely cared for in Regional Enrichment Centers, which offer three daily hot meals, remote learning time with teachers, activities like art, music, and physical education, and social and emotional support.
 Information on Regional Enrichment Centers is available here.